 Driving on a suspended license in Arizona is a class one misdemeanor for which could mean jail time in a conviction.
-If you are facing these charges, call AZ Defenders right away.
+If you are facing these charges, call the Phoenix driving on a suspended license defense attorneys at AZ Defenders right away.
 We can provide an aggressive defense to the charges, and protect your freedom, ability to drive and your life.

 As stated in Arizona Revised Statutes Section 28-3473, operating a motor vehicle on a public highway in Arizona is prohibited for a person whose driving privileges have been suspended, revoked, canceled or refused, or if the person is disqualified from driving.
 Violation of this statute is a class one misdemeanor.

 Possible penalties upon conviction include probation, up to six months of jail time, and impoundment of your vehicle for up to 30 days.
 Prosecutors will usually seek jail time for a second or subsequent offense.
 It is common in Phoenix for prosecutors to seek:

 There are a number of defenses that may be asserted in any criminal case, including Miranda rights violations and other challenges to your constitutional rights.
 In Arizona, whether an inculpatory (tending to admit guilt) statement can be admitted into evidence depends on whether the statement was voluntary or coerced.
 If you were in custody and asked to speak to your attorney, but the request was denied and questioning continued, we can raise the defense that you were denied your constitutional right to counsel.